ILRF Logo

 8. Editorial Screening Process

 Once a manuscript is received, it undergoes an initial editorial review.
-During this stage the editorial board examines:
+The editorial board assesses:

-Manuscripts that do not comply with the submission requirements may be returned to the author for technical revisions before proceeding to peer review.
+Non-compliant submissions may be returned for technical revisions before peer review.

-- methodological rigor & quality of legal analysis
+• Methodological rigor and quality of legal analysis

-Based on the reviewers' recommendations, the editorial board may decide to:
+Based on reviewer recommendations, the editorial board may:

 The Journal strives to maintain a transparent and efficient review process.